lujanfernaud/test-first-ruby/README.md

-# The Oding Project - Test First Ruby
+# The Odin Project - Test First Ruby

 Ruby-RSpec project for The Odin Project